Introduction to Endometriosis

 book-chapter OA: closed CC0 ⤵ 4 in-corpus citations

-Endometriosis is defined as the ectopic occurrence of endometrial tissue, often forming blood-filled cysts.
+Endometriosis is defined as the ectopic occurrence of endometrial tissue, which frequently forms cysts containing blood.

 One-sentence paraphrase of the abstract; not a substitute for reading it.
 No clinical advice.
 How this works